chancecoin/chancecoin/README.md

 * v1.0—initial release

 # Description
-Chancecoin is a protocol for trading options in a decentralized, trustless fashion.
+Chancecoin is a protocol for betting on dice rolls in a decentralized, trustless fashion.
 It uses Bitcoin as a transport layer.
 The contents of this repository, `chancecoind`, constitute the reference implementation of the protocol.